hxk874/FakeNewsProject_Group44/README.md

 # Fake News Project - Group 44

 This repository contains the code for the exam project in the Data Science Class at UCPH for block 3, 2022/2023.
+- Report.ipynb
+- Evaluation.ipynb

+Furthermore the folder "Other" contains files used under processing the data.
+- process_1mil.ipynb

 The authors are Project Group 44: Ellen, Isak, and Tove.